Out & About: Calendar of area events | Calendar | Journal Gazette

 ALL WEEKEND

 Science Central – “Outreach to Space,” ends Jan.
 2; 1950 N. Clinton St.; regular museum prices, $10 ages 3 and older, free members 2 and younger; hours, 424-2400 or www.sciencecentral.org.
-New permanent exhibit, “Make It,” educates visitors about manufacturing and die cutting.
+New permanent exhibit, “Pixel Pegs,” features large pegboard with LED backlighting, allowing visitors to create designs.

 Auburn Cord Duesenberg Automobile Museum – “Duesenberg: The Evolution of America's Finest Motorcar,” featuring eight Duesenberg vehicles and two engines; also, a rare 1948 Tucker from the Richard H. Driehaus Collection at Chicago Vintage Motor Carriage in Chicago will remain on display until Aug.
 15; 1600 S. Wayne St., Auburn; information at 260-925-1444 or www.automobilemuseum.org.